The following benefit changes are set to take place in 2016, some may be subject to change or approval.

 Unlike other reforms the Chancellor announced directly affecting child related payments, withdrawal of the family premium in Housing Benefit (£17.45 when a claimant has one or more dependant children) will take effect from 1 May 2016, a year earlier than the reductions for children within Child Tax Credit and Universal Credit.
 Removal of the family premium will affect both new claims and new births from 1 May 2016.
 For further details see our Family premium abolished May 2016 help page.

 Housing Benefit backdating will be reduced so that new claims from working age claimants will be backdated for a maximum of one month.
 Currently, if you are working age, your Housing Benefit claim can be backdated for up to six months if you can show good cause for making a late claim and you would have qualified for the benefit sooner.

-If you are a social sector tenant (council or housing association) and you sign your tenancy from 1 April 2016, you will be affected by the introduction of Local Housing Allowance (LHA) for social sector tenants from 1 April 2018 (this has since been put back to 1 April 2019).
+It was previously intended that if you are a social sector tenant (council or housing association) and you signed your tenancy from 1 April 2016, you would be affected by the introduction of Local Housing Allowance (LHA) for social sector tenants from 1 April 2018 (this was later put back to 1 April 2019).
 The LHA rate sets the maximum rent that Housing Benefit can cover based on the location and size of property your household needs.
-For further details see our Local Housing Allowance help page.
+The Government has since decided against this reform so it will not be introduced.